ansonlin3578/Predict-solar-power-generation-/README.md

 ```
 result will store in ./result/submission.csv </br>

-# Notice ensemble prediction have not release yet.
+# Current ensemble XGB and LGBM, But feature engineering not enough...